Furness

 We extend sympathy to all those who have lost loved ones, and wish a speedy recovery and good health to all our members, wives and partners who are or have been unwell.

-I end this 46th Report by thanking all who have helped me over the past year, especially John Cook our Chairman; Jim Rhodes as President and Raffle Master, Doug as Treasurer and all those who have been press-ganged, especially at Open Meetings, into doing things “up-front”, and to Committee members who continue to take my ideas and give them a good shaking in order to make them workable!
+I end this 47th Report by thanking all who have helped me over the past year, especially John Quiggin our Chairman; Bill Glassey as President, Jim Rhodes as Raffle Master, Doug as Treasurer and all those who have been press-ganged, especially at Open Meetings, into doing things “up-front”, and to Committee members who continue to take my ideas and give them a good shaking in order to make them workable!
 As I said earlier, NEW IDEAS ALWAYS WELCOME!!

 Thank You!